CTN-Originals/RoleMentionCooldown/README.md

 ### Admin

-- Configuration
-  - `/config display`: Display the current server configurations
-  - `/config admin-role add <role>`: Add an admin role, which is able to configure the bot's settings and role cooldowns
-  - `/config admin-role remove <role>`: Remove an admin role
 - Cooldowns
   - `/rolecooldown add <role> <cooldown>`: Add a new role to the monitored list, or change the cooldown for an existing one
     - `cooldown`: The cooldown to apply to the role on use (separate with spaces).
 Ex: `8s 69m 28h 1d = 2d 05:09:08`, `600s = 0d 00:10:00`